Humanisticnick/AIY_Voice_V1_OpenAI/README.md

 WantedBy=multi-user.target
 EOF

-# Reload systemd to recognize the new service and enable it
+# 8) Reload systemd to recognize the new service and enable it
 sudo systemctl daemon-reload
 sudo systemctl enable my_script.service

-# Optional: Reboot the system to start the service, uncomment if needed
+# 9) Reboot the system to start the service,
-# sudo reboot now
+sudo reboot now